Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _**Figure 11** High flow events over the Upper Severn.
 In each case, a dated event is the mean of 10 to 0 days before it.
 Circle represent rain gauges and their color represents their difference from the nearest grid cell of the CEH-GEAR dataset._

-#### 4.2.1 Is there relationship between gridded data differences for these high flow events and the distances to gauge or altitude?
+### 4.2.1 Is there relationship between gridded data differences for these high flow events and the distances to gauge or altitude?

 There is no consistent pattern between the difference in rainfall in CEH-GEAR vs HadUK-Grid and minimum distance to gauge (**Figure 12**) in any of the three catchments.

-There is relatively consistent negative correlation between rainfall differences and grid cell height during the high flow events, with a tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes (**Figure 13**).
+There is a tendancy for HadUK-Grid bias in the rainfall estimate at higher altitudes as shown by negative correlation (**Figure 13**).
 Although this trend does not hold in the high altitude Plynlimon catchment.

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">